Back to top

 @Execute

-// Find objects by ID
+// find objects by ID

-findObjectsById(application, service);
+findPartsById(application, service);

-// Find objects by type
+// find objects by type

-findObjectsByType(application, service);
+findParts(application, service);

-// Find objects by tags
+// find objects by tags

 findObjectsByTag(application, service);